 3. Does student application of knowledge improve?

-4. Are benefits are seen to university academics?
+4. Are benefits seen to university academics?

 5. Do students receive non-academic (21st century; SEL) benefits?